fakela/documentation/get-started/platform-tour.md

 ## API - Documentation

-Whether it's an off-the-shelf API or a custom-built API, you can access specific documentation to help you test and integrate easily.
+Whether it's an off-the-shelf API from the API Store or a custom-built API, you can access specific documentation to help you test and integrate easily.

 [block:image]